ebzzry/ebzzry.github.io/en/fkd/retrospect.md

 Armed with more knowledge, I am now more eager, to face any challenge, even if it means braving a storm.
 I will cross my old boundaries, even if it means getting wounded, again.
 I will dare the demons to come right at me, for I will make them experience a thousand deaths.
 Every time I will get knocked down, I will get back up again to continue the fight.
-I will hit hard, harder than than my last strike, as long as blood courses through my body, and as long as I feel the tangible air of my breath.
+I will hit hard, harder than my last strike, as long as blood courses through my body, and as long as I feel the tangible air of my breath.